Cold Call

 A cold call is calling a raise when your only prior money in the pot is the forced blinds — your first voluntary chips of the hand are matching someone else's raise.

-Position strongly affects cold-call profitability.
-In early position (under the gun, UTG), keep ranges tight: cold-call only hands that can withstand pressure, like big pocket pairs or top broadways.
-Facing a UTG raise, cold-calling 99 is often risky; raising or folding usually works better.
-In late position (cutoff, button), widen cold-call options slightly, especially in loose games where many players see the flop.
-Suited connectors and medium pairs gain value because multi-way pots and position improve their equity.
-Example: in a limp-heavy table, cold-calling 78s from the button behind an early raiser can be profitable.
-Note that cold-calling from early position often invites isolation (a raise to play heads-up) or squeezes (large re-raises to pick up the pot or isolate).
-Those actions leave you out of position and facing difficult decisions.
+Position drives cold-call profitability.
+In early position (UTG), keep the cold-call range tight: only hands that can take heat, like big pocket pairs or strong broadways.
+Facing a UTG raise, cold-calling 99 is usually risky, and raise-or-fold is the cleaner answer.
+In late position (cutoff, button), the cold-call range widens, especially in loose games where many seats see the flop.
+Suited connectors and medium pairs gain value when position and multi-way pots are working in your favor.
+On a limp-heavy table, cold-calling 78s from the button behind an early raiser can earn its keep.

-Choose cold-call hands for post-flop playability and implied odds (the extra money you can win when you hit).
+Pick cold-call hands for postflop playability and implied odds (the extra money you can pull in when you hit).

-1. Deep stacks (200bb+): Favor hands with implied odds - suited connectors, suited aces, and medium pairs.
-These hands can make disguised strong hands in multi-way pots.
+1. Deep stacks (200 BB+): suited connectors, suited aces, and medium pairs.
+These hands hide strength in multi-way pots and pay off when they hit.

-Pros sometimes cold-call to set traps or manipulate action, but only in specific situations.
-Overusing cold calls makes your range obvious and invites isolation, squeezes, and post-flop pressure.
-Countermeasures:
+Some good players cold-call as part of a trap, but only in specific spots.
+Overusing the line makes your range face-up and invites isolation, squeezes, and postflop pressure.
+Counters:

-• Be prepared to fold to well-timed squeezes if you lack the stack or hand to continue.
+• Be ready to fold to a well-timed squeeze if you don’t have the stack or the hand to continue.

 • Confirm you haven’t voluntarily invested in the current betting round (aside from blinds) before calling.